 The Giralda Fund is designed to seek long-term capital appreciation.
-We attempt to provide risk-managed exposure to the equity markets, with the goal of limiting asset depreciation during both protracted and catastrophic market downturns while allowing full asset appreciation in up-trending markets.
+We attempt to provide risk-managed exposure to the equity markets, with the goal of limiting asset depreciation during both protracted and catastrophic market downturns while allowing participation in up-trending markets.

 The articles below, authored by portfolio managers Jerry Miccolis and Marina Goodman, provide background information on the philosophy and strategies that informed the creation of The Giralda Fund.